timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 2. Note what you were doing when the problem occurred
 3. Run `SAVE "tpi:getinfo"` and record the output
 4. Check the activity log with `SAVE "tpi:getlog"`
+5. Check TPMODE with `PRINT PEEK 23899`

 **Try the basics:**
 1. Power cycle the system
 2. Try different TAP files
-3. Test with a different SD card
+3. Test with a different micro SD card
 4. Check physical connections
+5. Try switching storage modes

 #### Where to Get Help